Local dimension spectrum for dominated planar self-affine sets: Introduction

 where $\ldimh(\mu) = \inf\{\dimh(A) : A \subset X \text{ is a Borel set such that }\mu(A)>0\}$ is the \emph{lower Hausdorff dimension} of $\mu$.
 Let $s \ge 0$ and define the \emph{$s$-level set} of $X$ with respect to $\mu$ to be

 We are interested in determining the Hausdorff dimension of these level sets.
+The \emph{$L^q$-spectrum} of $\mu$ is defined as

+where the supremum is taken over all collections of pairwise disjoint balls $\{B(x_i,r)\}_i$ centered in the support of $\mu$.
+We say that the \emph{multifractal formalism holds} for $\mu$ at $s$ if

-In other words, we wish to determine the local dimension spectrum of $\mu$ by which we mean the behavior of the function $s \mapsto \dimh(X(\mu,s))$.
-The local dimension spectrum gives an important way of quantifying fractal properties of the measure $\mu$.
-It is well understood for self-similar measures without overlaps and some progress has been made in understanding both the overlapping self-similar and the self-affine cases.
+Our goal is to investigate the \emph{local dimension spectrum} of $\mu$, that is, the behavior of the function $s \mapsto \dimh(X(\mu,s))$, and to provide tools to assess when the multifractal formalism holds for $\mu$.
+This spectrum is well understood for self-similar measures satisfying the open set condition, with some progress in the overlapping self-similar and self-affine cases.
+Notable results on self-similar sets and self-affine carpets involving exact overlaps include \cite{King1995,Olsen1998,BarralMensi2007,JordanRams2011,BarralFeng2012}; results for Hueter-Lalley type self-affine sets are given in \cite{FraserKempton2018}.

-In particular, given a tuple of matrices $(A_1,\ldots,A_N)$, each with $\|A_i\|<\frac12$, and a probability vector $(p_1,\ldots,p_N)$, Barral and Feng \cite{BarralFeng}, building on work of Falconer \cite{Falconer1999}, were able to give a formula for part of the corresponding dimension spectrum which holds for almost every set of translation vectors $v_1,\ldots, v_N$.
-Given $q \ne 1$, we let $s_q$ be the unique zero of an associated pressure function $s \mapsto P(\psi^{q,s})$ defined in Section \ref{sec:differentiability-of-the-pressure}.
-The $L^q$-spectrum $\tau$ is defined and its properties are studied in Section \ref{sec:symbolic-spectra}.
-As $\tau$ is concave, we denote its left and right derivatives by $\tau_\pm'(q)$ with the convention that if in one occurrence it means the left (or respectively right) derivative, then it means that everywhere.
+In particular, for a tuple of matrices $(A_1, \ldots, A_N)$, each with $\|A_i\| < \frac{1}{2}$, and a probability vector $(p_1, \ldots, p_N)$, Barral and Feng \cite{BarralFeng}, building on Falconer’s work \cite{Falconer1999}, derived a formula for part of the corresponding local dimension spectrum, valid for almost every choice of translation vectors $v_1, \ldots, v_N$.
+Falconer \cite{Falconer1999} established (see \cite[Theorem 1.2]{BarralFeng}) that the symbolic $L^q$-spectrum $\tau$, defined in Section \ref{sec:symbolic-spectra}, coincides with the $L^q$-spectrum for almost all translation vectors when $1 < q \leq 2$.
+Since $\tau$ is concave, we write $\tau_\pm'(q)$ for its left and right derivatives.
+We adopt the convention that whenever a one-sided derivative is used at some $q$, the same choice is used throughout.